asiloisad/pulsar-column-selection/README.md

 ## Installation

 To install `column-selection` search for [column-selection](https://web.pulsar-edit.dev/packages/column-selection) in the Install pane of the Pulsar settings or run `ppm install column-selection`.
-Alternatively, you can run `ppm install asiloisad/pulsar-column-selection` to install a package directly from the Github repository.
+Alternatively, you can run `ppm install asiloisad/pulsar-column-selection` to install a package directly from the GitHub repository.

 ## Customize the appearance